Fibromyalgia – what you need to knowMay 19, 2021 2022-04-04 16:36

 Unfortunately, as is the risk of most chronic pains, doctors can’t identify a specific cause for Fibromyalgia.
 However, the pain and other symptoms seem to occur due to triggers which can be stress, infection, or trauma.

 The main reason behind Fibromyalgia is not muscle pain.
-It is the increased sensitivity of nerves that has you aching due to the smallest reason.
+Instead, it is the increased sensitivity of nerves that has you aching due to the smallest reason.
 However, there are identified factors that could be causing Fibromyalgia.
 Below are a few.

 Genetics involving Fibromyalgia